pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       .. versionchanged:: 1.16.0 Annotations are no longer implicitely cleaned by this method.
 Use :meth:`Annot._cleanContents` separately.

-      .. warning:: This is a complex function which changes a large amount of data and generates now unused objects.
-Using it together with the **incremental save option is therefore not recommended**.
-Also note that the resulting single new ``/Contents`` object is **uncompressed**.
-So you should save to a **new file** and use save options ``"deflate=True, garbage=3"``.
+      .. warning:: This is a complex function which may generate large amounts of new data and render other data unused.
+It is **not recommended** using it together with the **incremental save** option.
+Also note that the resulting singleton new ``/Contents`` object is **uncompressed**.
+So you should save to a **new file** using options ``"deflate=True, garbage=3"``.

 -----

    .. method:: Annot._cleanContents()

       Clean the :data:`contents` streams associated with the annotation.
-This is the same type of action :meth:`Page._cleanContents` performs -- just restricted to this annotation.
+This is the same type of action which :meth:`Page._cleanContents` performs -- just restricted to this annotation.

 -----